Goom11/Resume/FULL_RESUME.md

 **Austen Summers Inc.** COO and Coach, February 2021 - April 2022

-Worked at a social skills development company that taught our clients to overcome social anxiety to help them in their careers, with public speaking, and with dating.
+Worked at a social skills development company that taught our clients to overcome social anxiety to help them with their careers, public speaking, and dating.

 ***COO***